iris-hep/iris-hep.github.io/_posts/2019-04-26-uprm-ml-hackathon.md

 this experience, I definitely want to investigate further and use these techniques in everything I can."
 Ricardo González, another physics undergrad at UPRM, also participated in the Hackathon.
-He felt that attending the Hackaton was extremely valuable "because it opened my eyes to a powerful tool that physicists have within our reach.
+He felt that attending the Hackathon was extremely valuable "because it opened my eyes to a powerful tool that physicists have within our reach.
 Soon I will become a graduate student, and I am now looking for ways to incorporate what I have learned here."